 Sheffield is something of a budget property investors paradise.
 It’s one of the cheapest major cities in England for property.
 According to Hometrack the current average property price here is £138,200 – only Liverpool and Newcastle are cheaper.

 Cheap doesn’t necessarily mean you can’t make a profit on your investment though.
 This local press report says that Sheffield property prices have risen by more than £33,000, on average, since 2008 – one of the largest increases of any major Yorkshire city.

 According to Totally Money, the S1 and S2 postcodes are amongst the best buy to let areas in Britain for yields, offering 6.85% and 8.16%, respectively.

 Sheffield property investors need to know that Sheffield City Council have property licensing schemes in a few selected parts of the inner city so you need a licence to let property.
 More information about this here.
-If you want to get into the shared accommodation/HMO business Sheffield City Council also has an Article 4 Direction covering some areas which means you’ll need planning permission to set up a shared house.
+If you want to get into the shared accommodation/HMO business Sheffield has Article 4 Direction zones which means you’ll need planning permission to set up a shared house.
 More information about this here.